 I’ve been using the DJI Mini 3 Pro since it was released earlier this year and in that time I’ve tried my hand at creating everything from cinematic landscapes to Instagram reels.
 I’d consider myself the perfect test subject, it’s a device that’s equally as respected by professional videographers as it is utilised by content creators and first-time drone users like myself.
 With hardware that’s come a long way since the ‘Mini’ lineup was realised in 2019, this is the brand’s best offering for new flyers.

 The drone utilises software features designed to bridge the gap between the novice and the professional.
 So could the DJI Mini 3 Pro be the best $1000 AUD you can spend on the quest to become a top-tier content creator?
-Step into my shoes as I explain why this drone is a lock for our year-end ‘best products of the year’ list.
+Step into my Bowers & Wilkins Launch Eye-Wateringly Pricey Px8 Headphones as I explain why this drone makes our ‘best products of the year’ list.

 DJI Mini 3 Pro at a Glance

 Battery life: 34 min (between 20-25 mins in our testing).

 The pricing for the DJI Mini 3 Pro is as follows.

 - $1299 AUD – Includes DJI RC controller (with display).

 Before we take a look at the design, features, and capability of the drone, it’s worth having a look at the price because it’s one of the better-value drones on the market.
 As it stands at the time of writing, the DJI Mini 3 Pro costs $989 AUD on its own (without any controllers) from the DJI Store link below.

 If this is your first drone, you’ll have to purchase the DJI Mini 3 Pro with the DJI RC-N1 controller and that package costs $1119 AUD.